Faculty / Staff

 Abeeda joined the PhD program in Management of Organizational Behaviour & Human Resources at the DeGroote School of Business in September 2015.
 Her research interests include employee attitudes and behaviour.
 She is particularly interested in studying how contextual, interpersonal, and individual factors inform employees’ help-giving and help-withholding behaviours in organizations.

-As a research assistant in the Organizational Behaviour Laboratory, Joey works alongside social scientists to study the effects of stress in business settings.
-He creates custom software to process and interpret physiological stress data measured using EKG, GSR, and respiration effort sensor.
-His other research interests are diverse, and include web-based communication and collaboration, scalp electrophysiology, and performance/error monitoring.
+Joey researched the effects of stress in business settings and created custom software to process and interpret physiological stress data measured using EKG, GSR, and respiration effort sensor.
+His other research interests are diverse, and include web-based communication and collaboration, scalp electrophysiology, and performance / error monitoring.
 For more information about other projects he is involved in, visit http://brain.mcmaster.ca/.

-Sina is a fourth year Psychology, Neuroscience, and Behaviour student at McMaster University and is currently working with Dr. Connelly to complete her honours thesis project.
-Her thesis explores the effects of non-verbal behaviour on self-efficacy and leadership.
+Sina worked with Dr. Connelly to complete her honours thesis project as a fourth year Psychology, Neuroscience, and Behaviour student at McMaster University.
+Her thesis explored the effects of non-verbal behaviour on self-efficacy and leadership.
 Her interests include the effects of cognitive biases in the organizational setting and their related behavioural outcomes, specifically for managerial acquisition and promotion.